25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 Take note, when you decide on your colour scheme, it is important to check if your combination will complement the whole theme while embracing a vast diversity of palettes.
 Create a cohesive link between your colour scheme and decorations.

 Detailed glass jar pendants, linear pendants, and layered lights provide texture to your kitchen while keeping the area warm and inviting.
 Ribbed glass pendants, clustered bulbs, and tassel wall lights are also useful for enhancing an eclectic kitchen.

 Furniture, Appliances, and Decorations

 Going Eclectic?
-This is the right time to get your old decorations out of your storage box.
+This is the right time to remove your old decorations from your storage box.
 Brag about your collections on open decorative shelves.
 Create a variation with Retro style appliances, patterned walls, and contemporary fixtures like a chrome hood.
 And yes, you can go for a colourful kitchen cabinet.

-For a simple yet playful style, surround your wooden kitchen island with baby-coloured walls and an interesting rug.
-Display framed decor and intriguing wall arts.
+For a simple yet playful style, surround your wooden kitchen island with baby-coloured walls and an attractive rug.
+Display framed decor and intriguing wall art.
 If you opt to update a minimalist kitchen to an eclectic one, try adding coloured or decorative curtains to your white window and adding some matching fabric cases to your chairs.

 6. Industrial Kitchen Interior Design

 Think raw and textured style; an Industrial kitchen displays an unfinished and warehouse-like aesthetic.
 Renowned for its spacious layout, this style proposes painstaking beauty and functionality.
 While exposing raw materials like wood, metal, and pipes seems pretty daunting for an HDB renovation, an industrial style can still be achieved with minimal changes to your original design.